jasongrimes/php-paginator/README.md

         array ('num' => '...', 'url' => NULL, 'isCurrent' => false),
         array ('num' => 20, 'url' => '/foo/page/20', 'isCurrent' => false),
     )

-Iterate over this data structure to render a custom pagination control.

-## Rendering a custom pagination control

-See the [examples](examples) directory for sample templates for rendering pagination controls.

 ## Customizing the number of pages shown